 Was it hard for you to secure your first house-sitting gig?

-I got honestly very lucky with all my housesitting gigs.
-My first housesitting job found me as I got asked by someone to look after her house and cats for a couple of weeks.
+I got honestly fortunate with all my housesitting gigs.
+My first housesitting job found me when I was asked by someone to look after their house and cats for a couple of weeks.

 The first time I applied for a housesitting job online was for a gig in a small village in Turkey.
 The homeowner accepted my application straight away.

-My tip is you’re applying for your first housesitting gig and you don’t have previous housesitting references yet, is to ask references from your (previous) landlord, roommates, or any people who could give you some sort of reference that is related to housesitting.
+My tip is that, if you’re applying for your first housesitting gig and you don’t have previous housesitting references yet, ask references from your (previous) landlord, roommates, or any people who could give you some sort of reference that is related to housesitting.

-Did you ever have any unusual pets to take care of or responsibilities that were out of the norm?
+Have you ever had any unusual pets to care for or responsibilities that were out of the ordinary?

 I once had to take care of a pet turkey (in Turkey!) called Lurkey.
 The problem with Lurkey was that he’s very territorial and only liked his owner and a couple of people.
 It didn’t like me…

-Every day, I had to let him out of his little shed in the morning and bring him back in in the evenings.
+Every day, I had to let him out of his small shed in the morning and bring him back in at night.

-I had to weapon myself with a broomstick as Lurkey tried to kick and attack me every time… I called him Lurkey, the kickboxing turkey.
+I had to arm myself with a broomstick as Lurkey tried to kick and attack me every time… I called him Lurkey, the kickboxing turkey.
 We never became friends…

 Where has been your favorite house sit?

 My favourite housesitting experience was also in Turkey.
-It was a small villa in a resort that was next to the beach and had 3 swimming pools.
-After hitchhiking and camping for nearly 6 months straight, this felt as luxury!!
+It was a small villa located in a resort adjacent to the beach, featuring three swimming pools.
+After hitchhiking and camping for nearly 6 months straight, this felt like a luxury!!

 It was a very cozy house with an outdoor working space in a beautiful setting.
 I also had to take care of 2 cute cats.
 I was very comfortable there!